Personal line of credit: What it is and how it works

 Personal line of credit vs. home equity line of credit

-A home equity line of credit (HELOC) is a secured loan because it involves borrowing against the equity in a home.
+A home equity line of credit (HELOC) is secured against the equity in your home.
 Borrowing funds using a HELOC could be riskier because of the possibility of foreclosure from missing payments.
-But because a HELOC is backed by a home, interest rates tend to be lower than those of other unsecured loans, like PLOCs.
+But because a HELOC is backed by your home, interest rates tend to be lower than with loans that are usually unsecured, like PLOCs.

 Personal line of credit vs. business line of credit

-A business line of credit works like a PLOC but is geared toward business use rather than personal use.
-For example, a business may need to access money to fund a short-term company loss or to purchase inventory or equipment.
-Business lines of credit tend to have higher loan limits than PLOCs do.
+A business line of credit works like a PLOC but is geared toward business rather than personal use.
+A business may use the money to fund a short-term company loss or to purchase inventory or equipment.
+Business lines of credit tend to have higher loan limits than PLOCs.

 PLOCs and credit cards are both types of revolving credit.
 But there are a few key differences, including:

-• How to access funds: With PLOCs, you can typically only access funds using checks or bank transfers.
+• Accessing funds: With PLOCs, you can typically only access funds using checks or bank transfers.
 Credit cards let you use your account by swiping, tapping or dipping your card and by shopping online.

-• Open- versus closed-ended: Credit cards are open-ended, while PLOCs aren’t.
+• Credit type: Credit cards are a type of open-ended credit while PLOCs are typically closed-ended.
 Once a PLOC’s draw period ends, you have to pay back the line of credit in full.
-And if you want to keep the account open, you have to reapply.

 • Interest rates: PLOCs sometimes offer lower interest rates, but you may have to pay a fee each time you withdraw funds.
-Credit cards may have higher rates, but the CFPB says cardholders can reduce or avoid interest by paying off their balance in full each month.
+Credit cards may have higher rates, but the CFPB says cardholders can reduce or avoid interest by paying off their balance on time and in full each month.

 • Rewards: Many credit cards let you earn rewards in the form of cash back, points or miles—something you typically won’t get with a PLOC.